 The author of "The Neverending Story" opposes how critics use the category "children's literature" to underestimate a form of writing as if it were inferior literature relegated to a supposedly inferior public.
 On the contrary, Ende resists assuming these social imaginaries full of commonplaces, stereotypes, and prejudices, which have as a common denominator to be part of an adult-centric vision of the world.

 Ende appeals to an "eternal youth", an element without which human beings cease to be human, namely the capacity of every person to wonder, to question, to feel emotion, to experience hope, suffering, and vulnerability.
 Characteristics that stand in contrast to the world of the ordinary and disenchantment, the gray and predictable world in which adults live.

 "The most I can say is that I write books that I would have enjoyed reading as a child...
-The child I used to be lives on in me today and there is no gulf of maturity that separates me from him...
+The child I used to be lives on in me today and no gulf of maturity separates me from him...
 When we are no longer children at all, we are already dead," says the German writer.

 And further on he indicates: "Throughout my life, I have resisted becoming what is known today as a well-adjusted adult, by which I mean those disenchanted, knowable, ordinary cripples who live in a disenchanted, knowable, ordinary world of so-called facts".

 For Ende, what we call children's literature takes place on the stage of spontaneous play, where reality, as we know it, has no place.
 It is a free and unlimited space, a creative engine that produces mysterious facts and whose wonder is that when we appreciate them they appear as "unquestionably real".

 According to Ende, children's literature is not suitable for those who unfortunately have a "low level of understanding", because it happens with unknown thoughts and ideas that combine magic, mystery, beauty, and humor, the key to artistic production of this author.